Enthusiasm for experimental research, willingness to dedicate time to the project.

 Write a project proposal, which describes the measurement technique, the data analysis, the expected results, and their relation to the research question(s)

-Critically and correctly analyze the results of the experiment
+Critically and correctly analyze the data, compare to models.

 This means that you will also learn how to